- Where and how to buy and sell Bitcoin Satoshi's Vision (BSV)

 Wallets that support BSV

-You can use BSV with any wallet that can also hold Bitcoin Cash, but it's important to remember to implement your own replay protection.
+You can use BSV with many of the same wallets that can also hold Bitcoin Cash.

 Why Bitcoin SV considers itself the only real bitcoin